waypointnda/waypoint/nda.md

 ## No Unauthorized Market Due Diligence

-If the _Potential Transaction_ involves one entity buying another, the party on the buying side shall not directly or through others communicate about the _Potential Transaction_ with any executive, employee, customer, vendor, or supplier of the target, or seek any information in connection with the _Potential Transaction_ from them, (**Conduct Market Due Diligence**) without the prior, written consent of the target.
-If the _Potential Transaction_ instead involves consolidation as peers or equals, neither party shall _Conduct Market Due Diligence_ without the prior, written consent of the other.
+If the _Potential Transaction_ is an acquisition, the buying side shall not directly or through others communicate about the _Potential Transaction_ with any executive, employee, customer, vendor, or supplier of the other party, or seek any information in connection with the _Potential Transaction_ from them, without prior, written consent.
+If the _Potential Transaction_ is a "merger of equals" where neither side is clearly target or acquirer, neither party shall do so.

 ## No Disclosure to Funding Sources